attilaolah/work-vpn/README.md

 The script exports a binary called `work-vpn` in its default package, which depends on a few environment variables:

-- `BW_SESSION`: A BitWarden Session key, which can be obtained by running `bw login`.
-- `OPENVPN_BW_ID`: The ID of the BitWarden secret in which the credentials are stored.
+- `OPENVPN_BW_ID`: The ID or name of the BitWarden secret in which the credentials are stored.
 - `OPENVPN_URL`: URL of the OpenVPN server to connect to.
 - `OPENVPN_URL_STAGE`: Alternative URL to connect to when using the `-s` or `--staging` flag.